intershop/intershop-pwa/docs/guides/customizations.md

 For this you could copy only the `*.scss` files you need to adapt and fit the reference in your themes `style.scss`.
 Or you can start your styling changes by copying the complete set of standard styles to your themes folder right from the start and do all the changes there.
 Or you can come up with your own preferred way for styling adaptions.
-Just putting an brand override file next to the original file in the `src/styles` folder will not lead to the expected results.
+Just putting a brand override file next to the original file in the `src/styles` folder will not lead to the expected results.
 You should not change relevant information in the global style files under `src/styles`.

 When styling is done on component level, all styling is encapsulated to exactly this component (default behavior).